Sarasidri/ML_test_algorithm_for_CHEFS/README.md

-# Chemical Hazard Prediction GUI
+# Chemical Hazard Classification GUI

 A lightweight desktop application for running single-sample inference with a trained ensemble-of-classifiers + meta-model pipeline for chemical hazard classification in